top of page

 Understanding the New Law Changes

 In 2026, the New Zealand government will be introducing significant changes to building regulations focused on minor dwellings.
-The new law simplifies the construction process by allowing building of minor dwellings up to 70 square meters without needing consent.
+The new law simplifies the construction process by allowing the building of minor dwellings up to 70 square meters without needing consent.
 This change is revolutionary for homeowners looking to build tiny homes or add extra living spaces.

 This new regulation addresses New Zealand's ongoing housing crisis by making it easier for homeowners to create affordable housing options.
 This means more affordable homes can appear in the market.